jschhie/Calendar-Assistant/README.md

 * [Acknowledgments](https://github.com/jschhie/calendar-prog/blob/master/README.md#acknowledgments)

-# Introduction
-A User-friendly Calendar, programmed in C++.
-Integrates templated polymorphism, doubly-linked lists, vectors, and operator overloading.
-Assists users in creating and finding events and arranges weekly appointments.
-It is designed to help students keep track of their academic schedules.
-Assumes each month has 30 days.
-Returns appointments in chronological order.

 # How to Use

 ## Creating Executable
 For convenience, the corresponding ```Makefile``` has been made available.
 After downloading it along with the source code, you can use the command: